mild-blue/txmatching/README.md

 ## How to run the app locally

-The project can run only on MacOS (not M1 chip) or Linux as we are using [graph-tool](https://graph-tool.skewed.de/) package that does not support Windows.
-WSL, unfortunately, won't help.
-To run the app in Windows you need Docker.
-Just use `docker compose up` command.
+The project runs on MacOs (not M1 chip), Linux and Windows.
+To run on Windows you need Docker and WSL2 as we are using [graph-tool](https://graph-tool.skewed.de/) package that does not support Windows.

 ### Prepare Frontend
 In order to build Frontend for the app one must run `make build-fe`.